CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Settings.md

 ## Overview

-The features of TM:PE can be customised from the mod options screen.
+The features of TM:PE can be customized from the mod options screen.

 > ### Currently, most settings can only be changed via the in-game Pause Menu.